cosmos/cosmos/WHITEPAPER.md

 in the set of Bitcoin escrow signers.
 One solution is to compress and decompress the UTXO-set as necessary to keep the total number of UTXOs down.

-#### Total Accountability of Peg Zones
+#### Total Accountability of Bridge Zones

-The risk of such a pegging contract is a rogue validator set.  ≥⅓ Byzantine voting power could cause a fork, withdrawing ether from the peg-contract on Ethereum while keeping the pegged-ether on the peg-zone.
-Worse, >⅔ Byzantine voting power can steal ether outright from those who sent it to the peg-contract by deviating from the original pegging logic of the peg-zone.
+The risk of such a bridgeging contract is a rogue validator set.  ≥⅓ Byzantine voting power could cause a fork, withdrawing ether from the bridge-contract on Ethereum while keeping the bridged-ether on the bridge-zone.
+Worse, >⅔ Byzantine voting power can steal ether outright from those who sent it to the bridge-contract by deviating from the original bridgeging logic of the bridge-zone.

-It is possible to address these issues by designing the peg to be totally accountable.
-For example, all IBC packets, from the hub and the origin, might require acknowledgement by the peg-zone in such a way that all state transitions of the peg-zone can be efficiently challenged and verified by either the hub or the origin's peg-contract.
-The Hub and the origin should allow the peg-zone validators to post collateral, and token transfers out of the peg-contract should be delayed (and collateral unbonding period sufficiently long) to allow for any challenges to be made by independent auditors.
+It is possible to address these issues by designing the bridge to be totally accountable.
+For example, all IBC packets, from the hub and the origin, might require acknowledgement by the bridge-zone in such a way that all state transitions of the bridge-zone can be efficiently challenged and verified by either the hub or the origin's bridge-contract.
+The Hub and the origin should allow the bridge-zone validators to post collateral, and token transfers out of the bridge-contract should be delayed (and collateral unbonding period sufficiently long) to allow for any challenges to be made by independent auditors.
 We leave the design of the specification and implementation of this system open as a future Cosmos improvement proposal, to be passed by the Cosmos